 - Organizations that deliver mental health and addiction treatment and support services to adults, children, and families — behavioral health organizations, community mental health centers, community health centers, consumer run programs, residential providers, child welfare agencies, club houses, rehabilitation programs, etc.

-- Hospitals that provide mental health and/or addiction disorder treatment.
+- Hospitals that provide mental health and/or addiction treatment.

 - County behavioral health departments and regional boards.